onap/so/docs/api/apis/serviceInstances-api.rst

 ..
 This work is licensed under a Creative Commons Attribution 4.0 International License.
 .. http://creativecommons.org/licenses/by/4.0
-..
-Copyright 2018 Huawei Technologies Co., Ltd.
+.. (c) ONAP Project and its contributors

 serviceInstances API
 ====================

 This API allows to generate some requests to manage: